Aeugst am Albis: Demographics

+Of the 1,995 residents of Aeugst am Albis, only four are non-permanent residents of Switzerland.

 After the 2010 elections, the SVP is no longer represented in the municipality council.

 The age distribution of the population (As of 2000) is children and teenagers (0–19 years old) make up 24.2% of the population, while adults (20–64 years old) make up 65.5% and seniors (over 64 years old) make up 10.3%.
 In Aeugst am Albis about 83.5% of the population (between age 25-64) have completed either non-mandatory upper secondary education or additional higher education (either university or a Fachhochschule).

 Aeugst am Albis has an unemployment rate of 1.55%.
 As of 2005, there were 67 people employed in the primary economic sector and about 25 businesses involved in this sector.
 17 people are employed in the secondary sector and there are 9 businesses in this sector.
 253 people are employed in the tertiary sector, with 55 businesses in this sector.

 The historical population is given in the following table: